 The Tier 1 Grant Program is designed to mitigate the more visible forms of pollutants, such as litter and debris, which collect on the roadways and in the catch basins (storm drains) prior to being deposited in waterways and the ocean.
 It consists of grant funding for Orange County local governments to purchase equipment and upgrades for existing catch basins and other related BMPs (i.e., "street-scale" low flow diversion projects).
-Examples include screens, filters, and inserts for catch basins, as well as other devices designed to remove the above mentioned pollutants.
-However, three calls for projects have been held to date for Tier 1.
-Through that process, most of the opportunities for street-scale BMP's have been fulfilled.
-Therefore, the Tier 1 project types have been reassessed and expanded as the program needs have changed.
+Examples include screens, filters, and inserts for catch basins, as well as other devices designed to remove the above-mentioned pollutants.
+To date, five-seven Tier 1 calls for projects have been held.
+Through this process, many of the opportunities for street-scale BMPs have been fulfilled.
 Water quality projects, regardless of technology, are eligible for Tier 1 funding provided they have a verifiable benefit to water quality and fall within the maximum per project programming cap.
 The intent of this funding program is for project applicants to complete the work generally within one year from the letter agreement execution.